 Variable Interest Crediting Formula

-Your indexed universal life policy is governed by an interest crediting formula that has a participation, cap, or spread rate that the carrier can change at will.
+Your indexed universal life policy is governed by an interest crediting formula that has participation, cap, or spread rate that the carrier can change at will.

 It’s not profitable for the carrier to provide a strong long-term guarantee on the formula, so your subsequent credit payouts may not be as attractive as your first.